census-instrumentation/opencensus-go/README.md

 ## Tags API

 Tags represent propagated key values.
-They can propagated context.Context in the same process or can be encoded to be transmitted on wire and decoded back to a TagSet at the destination.
+They can propagated using context.Context in the same process or can be encoded to be transmitted on wire and decoded back to a TagSet at the destination.

 ### Getting a key by a name
 A key is defined by its name.
 To use a key a user needs to know its name and type.
 Currently, only keys of type string are supported.
-The library will support int64 and bool keys in the future.
+Other types will be supported in the future.

 See the [KeyStringByName][keystringbyname-ex] example.